zaius/docs/content/docs/services/advanced-services.md

 is largely the same, except we add a url field, which points to the service you want to use on disk.

+Below is an example of a project that uses a local service.

 ```yaml
 services:
     - redis